 I’ve always found jointing before edge gluing works best as a trial and error process.
 Even with a properly tuned jointer, and lots of experience, neighbouring boards will still sometimes show small gaps when they come together.
 Placing boards side-by-side on a flat surface highlights trouble before glue application, when it’s still easy to joint again.
 Gaps as wide as a couple of sheets of paper are acceptable along the middle of a joint, but if you’ve got anything larger than this, use the jointer again.
 You’ll also want to avoid high spots in the middle of board joints.
 This leaves gaps near the ends, and these are more likely to open up after gluing than small gaps in the middle.

 As you dry-fit boards without glue at this stage, also pay attention to the orientation of curved growth rings visible on board ends.
 Most boards show a cupped, concave growth ring pattern, oriented towards one board face or another.
 Some woodworkers like to orient cups of neighbouring boards in the same direction, but I’ve had better luck alternating the cups – one up, next one down.
 If one particular board face looks great, feel free to put it into view even if it puts the ring pattern out of sync.
+Click here to learn more about orienting growth rings properly.
 With all neighbouring boards fitting tightly, mark mating edges with an X, so you know the way the boards go together best when it comes time to apply glue.

 Edge-Gluing Step#2: Clamping and Glue-Up